 It’s hard to believe that the original Tales of Symphonia came out a decade ago.
 While many games show their age after ten years, there are a few exceptions out there that simply withstand the test of time.
 Where does Namco Bandai’s latest HD re-release, Tales of Symphonia Chronicles, fall?
 It’s time to find out.

 For starters, Chronicles is two Tales games in one; comprised of both the original GameCube adventure, as well as the Wii sequel Dawn of the New World, this package is jammed pack with content.
 For those who have played through either one of the games, there won’t be a lot new to see, but that shouldn’t matter much in all truth, as what is presented in this bundle package is a testament to quality roleplaying experiences.
 Taking a look at the first game, Tales of Symphonia is one of those timeless masterpieces that managed to impress when it first came out, and has been regaled ever since.
-Part of what makes Symphonia such a charming game is its tendency to stick to tried-and-true story telling conventions and compelling characters that all feel unique, and by proxy, exorbitantly interesting.
-Think of Symphonia‘s tale as a sort of JRPG-101; a narrative that is set against the typical save-the-world backdrop, with a cast of personalities to really bring to life the drama that could have otherwise fallen flat.
+Part of what makes Symphonia such a charming game is its tendency to stick to tried-and-true storytelling conventions and compelling characters that all feel unique, and by proxy, exorbitantly interesting.
+Think of Symphonia‘s tale as a sort of JRPG-101; a narrative that is set against a typical save-the-world backdrop, with a cast of personalities to really bring to life the drama that could have otherwise fallen flat.

-That being said, Tales games have always been “come for the story, stay for the gameplay”; and to that end, both are very accomplished in their own right.
-But when we say “stay for the gameplay”, we really mean, “let’s praise the ever-living hell out of the combat system.”
-The battle setup in both Symphonia games occurs in real time, and in usual series style, plays like a turn-based RPG crossed with an action game.
+That being said, Tales games have always been “come for the story, stay for the gameplay”; and to that end both are very accomplished in their own right.
+But when we say “stay for the gameplay,” we really mean, “let’s praise the ever-living hell out of the combat system.”
+The battle setup in both Symphonia games occurs in real-time, and in usual series style, plays like a turn-based RPG crossed with an action game.
 Players plunge into battle with four party members, controlling one member and having the others managed by some very competent AI partners.
 Thankfully, you can set up parameters for said AI to act before combat, and they actually stick to the plan more often than not.
 The intuitiveness of a Tales’ combat engine is what makes it so enjoyable by practically anyone, veteran or newbie.
-Thus, on the surface, the battles can go down quickly and without much forethought — at least early on.
+Thus, on the surface the battles can go down quickly and without much forethought — at least early on.
 But eventually the difficulty ramps up a bit and makes playing with a tactical mind more of a necessity.
-Thus, enter “Unison Attacks,” which are entire-party barrages that can only be initiated after delivering a certain amount of damage.
+Hence, enter “Unison Attacks,” which are entire-party barrages that can only be initiated after delivering a certain amount of damage.
 But these assaults aren’t the only facets that augment the combat beauty.
 There are of course special skill attacks to consider, too.

 When all is said and done, both Symphonia games do not try to express their fighting prowess by way of intricate systems that are meticulously nuanced.
 But it’s the games’ ability to practice restraint in this regard that makes the combat such a frenetic, fluid experience that keeps the lengthy adventure from ever becoming mundane.
-This is of paramount importance as well, because Symphonia and New World are grind- and dungeon-heavy games; hence, having a battle setup that is both entertaining and mechanically sound is absolutely vital to the overall product.
+This is of paramount importance as well, because Symphonia and New World are grind- and dungeon-heavy games; ergo, having a battle setup that is both entertaining and mechanically sound is absolutely vital to the overall product.

-There are a few other extras for this compilation, which may be enough to invite back older players who have already played through the games.
+There are a few other extras for this compilation, and may be enough to invite back older players who have already played through the games.
 There are now new Mystic Arte Cut-ins, new costumes, titles, unison attacks, techniques, events and monsters.
 That’s quite a bit of new content, albeit nothing as enticing as say new story segments or some kind of quests that extend the overall campaign.
 Still, it’s a nice addition that one can’t complain about.

 Chronicles is a quality HD port of at least one absolutely fantastic game.
 Tales of Symphonia is arguably the best game in the series, providing an endearing roleplaying experience that is chock-full of character.
 From its lovable cast to its endearing save-the-world story and engaging combat engine, the game is a wonderful showcase for the JRPG genre.
 Unfortunately, its paint-by-numbers sequel is anything but memorable.
 Simply put, it’s a woeful game on its own, lacking any kind of intrigue or fascinating qualities, but especially so when put up against Symphonia.
 The forgettable characters that seem hellbent on making it impossible to form any kind of emotional connection to or level of empathy toward, and the even less remarkable narrative make it almost not worth playing at all, even for folks who love the established world.
 Overall, though, this is a bundle worth its price of admission for the first game alone, especially because it’s been taken care of so well by Namco in this remastering project.